 Niles Municipal Court (Niles, Weathersfield, and McDonald Residents)

 Not all marriage records will be available through search of the Court's docket.
 A search of such records can be made by the clerks upon request.

-The Probate Court accepts payment by cash only for marraige licenses.
+The Probate Court accepts payment by cash or credit card for marriage licenses.